realdev71/Webapp-Quickbooks-Flask-React/README.md

 Configure Environment VariablesCreate a .env file in the project root:
-DATABASE_URL=mysql+mysqlconnector://user:password@localhost/QuickBook
+DATABASE_URL=postgresql://user:password@localhost:5432/quickbook
 FLASK_ENV=development
 SECRET_KEY=your-secret-key

 Set Up the Database

-Create a MySQL database named QuickBook.
+Create a PostgreSQL database named quickbook.
 Run the schema setup (e.g., from database.py or a provided SQL script).
-Update DATABASE_URL with your MySQL credentials.
+Update DATABASE_URL with your PostgreSQL credentials.

 Run the Application Locally